 Q: What is a Scout Account?

-A: Scouts who successfully participate in fundraising that yields in excess of the program fair share for Troop expenses will have the surplus allocated to their own Scout Account.
+A: Scouts who successfully participate in fundraising that yields profits will have them allocated to their own Scout Account.

 Q: What can a Scout use his Scout Account for?